 - Kira Buckland voices both Rin Murasame and the female protagonist (voice #3) in the English dub.
 It stops short of Talking to Herself as the female PC has no real dialogue.
 Same thing goes to Yakumo and a male protagonist using voice #2, who are both voiced by Robbie Daymond.

 - Brina Palencia lends her voice to both Io (and her many, many other clones) and Cruz Silva a.k.a the Queen.

-- Development Hell: Announced in April of 2017, it was intended for a September 2018 release before they announced that it was being delayed to iron out bugs.
-The game hasn't had any new updates since then, not helping was that Bandai Namco decided to prioritize releasing God Eater 3 first.
-The game didn't get any news updates for almost a year before the radio silence was finally broken as of May 8th 2019 with the announcement of a closed beta, and the game finally released on September 27th 2019, almost exactly a year after its initial release date.
+- Development Hell: Announced in April of 2017, it was intended for a September 28th 2018 release before they announced in July 2018 that it was delayed to iron out bugs, not helping was that Bandai Namco decided to prioritize releasing God Eater 3 first.
+The game didn't get any news updates for almost a year before the radio silence was broken on May 2019 with the announcement of a closed beta, and the game finally released on September 27th 2019, almost exactly a year after its initial release date.
 Unfortunetly, the troubles didn't seem to stop there, though, as the first wave of season pass content was delayed from November to sometime in the first quarter of 2020.

 - Fan Nickname: